 In 1859, the Academy and the Motherhouse moved to Riverdale, N.Y., establishing the Mount Saint Vincent campus overlooking the Hudson River.
 The Academy grew, and the Sisters opened schools, hospitals, and an array of services for the poor.
 One free school was at Mount Saint Vincent, where the great playwright Eugene O’Neill studied as a boy.
 By the close of the nineteenth century, the Academy was recognized among the finest institutions of higher learning for women in the region.
 By 1898, like Wellesley, Mount Holyoke, and other “female seminaries,” the Academy changed its corporate status to prepare to claim its equal role and title as a college for women.

 Reflecting the depth of their commitment to academic rigor and equality for women, the Sisters of Charity delayed the transition of the Academy to collegiate status until they had the facilities and faculty to offer a strong program in the sciences and mathematics.
-This commitment was unusual among women’s colleges at the time, especially Catholic women’s colleges, but the Academy made a promise to offer an array of robust programs, a commitment that continues to the present day.
+This commitment was unusual among women’s colleges at the time, especially Catholic women’s colleges, but the Academy made a promise to offer an array of robust programs, a commitment that continues today.

 In 1911, the Academy’s charter was amended to change its name to the College of Mount Saint Vincent.
 The first collegiate residence hall opened that year.
 The first class graduated with the bachelor’s degree in 1914.
 Within three years, the College was sending graduates on to earn the Ph.D., truly extraordinary for women at the time.
 Indeed, in the case of the Sisters of Charity, graduates needed a special dispensation from the Cardinal Archbishop of New York to be permitted to study beyond the master’s degree.